The contest will be held in person this year.

 |Eligibility:||The competition is open to students from the 4th to 8th grades.
 Those in 3rd grade and below may register as 4th grade.
 Students may only take one contest, that for their own grade level.|

-Online registration for the 2022 competition is now closed.
+Online registration for the 2023 competition is now available.